-AFL 9s will have Mixed, Ladies and Mens modules in operation in North Harbour, Auckland Central, West Auckland and Manukau regions with the finalization of venues and occurring over the next two months.
+AFL 9s will have Mixed, Male and Female modules in operation in North Harbour, Auckland Central, West Auckland and Manukau regions with the finalisation of venues and occurring over the next two months.

 Competition winners for each division are determined by the team placed on the top of the division ladder at the completion of the weekly fixtures.

 Medallions (12) will be presented to members of the winning teams on completion of their final match.